jgonzalezab/simulacion-precipitaciones/README.txt

 	- ggplot2

 #### Python implementation ####
 - All the code is contained in simulation.py.
-- To execute yhis script you will need:
+- To execute this script you will need:
 	- Python 3.X
 	- Numpy
 	- Scipy